Xilinx/inference-server/docs/quickstart.rst

 .. tip::

-    Using ``--net=host`` will not work if ports 8998 and 50051 are unavailable on your host machine.
+    Using ``--net=host`` will not work if the default ports are unavailable on your host machine.
     In this case, you can omit this flag and use ``--publish`` to map these ports in the container to other ports on your host machine.
     Refer to the ``docker run`` documentation for more information.